 Some clients may execute limited powers of attorney or other standing letters of authorization that permit the firm to transfer money from their account with the client's independent qualified Custodian to third-parties.
-This authorization to direct the Custodian may be deemed to cause our firm to exercise limited custody over your funds or securities and for regulatory reporting purposes, we are required to keep track of the number of clients and accounts for which we may have this ability.
+This authorization to direct the Custodian may be deemed to cause our firm to exercise custody over your funds or securities and for regulatory reporting purposes, we are required to keep track of the number of clients and accounts for which we may have this ability.
+With respect to matters involving standing letters of authorization we are committed to following the guidance from the SEC No-Action Letter dated February 21, 2017.
 We do not have physical custody of any of your funds and/or securities.
 Your funds and securities will be held with a bank, broker-dealer, or other independent, qualified custodian.
-You will receive account statements from the independent, qualified custodian(s) holding your funds and securities at least quarterly.
 The account statements from your custodian(s) will indicate any transfers that may have taken place within your account(s) each billing period.
 You should carefully review account statements for accuracy.